 - Disulfiram – Disulfiram is often prescribed to patients with alcohol use disorder.
 It works by making the individual feel ill if they drink alcohol, thus helping them abstain from drinking.

 - Acamprosate — Acamprosate works to reduce cravings for continued alcohol use in people with alcohol use disorder.

 - Methadone/buprenorphine — Methadone and buprenorphine are two medications commonly used to treat individuals with opioid use disorder.
 They work by fully or partially (depending on which one is being used) binding to opioid receptors in the brain to help reduce cravings and minimize withdrawal symptoms.

 - Naltrexone — Naltrexone, known by the brand name Vivitrol, is used to help prevent relapse in individuals with opioid use disorder and alcohol use disorder.
 It interacts with the opioid receptors in the brain like methadone and buprenorphine do but is non-addictive.

 Many psychological therapies are also evidence-based and used in an evidence-based treatment center.
-These include, but are not limited to, the following:

 - Contingency management — Those patients who struggle to stay sober may be put on a contingency management plan.
 This means that they will set recovery goals for themselves and be rewarded by their therapist when they achieve them.
 Their reward is often something such as a gift card, movie tickets, scratch tickets, etc.